Strengthening Institutions Program

 Open educational resources (OER) means teaching, learning, and research resources that reside in the public domain or have been released under an intellectual property license that permits their free use or repurposing by others.

-Note: In 2008, the HEA was amended by the Higher Education Opportunity Act of 2008 (HEOA) Public Law 110-315.
+In 2008, the HEA was amended by the Higher Education Opportunity Act of 2008 (HEOA) Pub.
+L. 110-315.
 The HEOA made a number of technical and substantive revisions to SIP.
 Please note that the regulations for the SIP in 34 CFR part 607 have not been updated to reflect these statutory changes.

 The regulations in 34 CFR part 79 apply to all applicants except federally recognized Indian tribes.